Advertising, PR and Media Design (APRD)

 Explores the intersection between culture and marketing communication.
 Students will examine brand communities, brand and category culture as well as popular culture and the impact on and within marketing communication.
 The goal is for students to become more aware of the importance of culture in the ability of communication to disrupt the status quo within a market.

-Requisites: Requires prerequisite course of APRD 2005 and APRD 2006 (all minimum grade C-).
-Restricted to Strategic Communications (STCM) majors with a subplan of Advertising (ADV) or Public Relations (PRL) and at least 70 credits only.
+Requisites: Requires prerequisite courses of APRD 2005 and APRD 2006 (all minimum grade C-).
+Restricted to Strategic Communications (STCM) majors with Advertising (ADV) or Public Relations (PRL) subplans only and at least 70 credits.

 Grading Basis: Letter Grade